christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

   - Therefore, in fact, modern applications (served on the web but also enterprise and research software , e.g. in compute clusters) are distributed systems most of the times
 - Describe in short todays' challenges of distributed systems
   - TODO find those challenges and differentiate what I've written in the previous paragraph

-"One of the potential benefits of distributed systems is their use in providing highly-available services, that is, services that are likely to be up and accessible when needed.
-Availability is essential to many computer-based services; for example, in airline reservation systems the failure of a single computer can prevent ticket sales for a considerable time, causing a loss of revenue and passenger goodwill.
-Availability is achieved through replication.
-By having more than one copy of important information, the service continues to be usable even when some copies are inaccessible, for example, because of a crash of the computer where a copy was stored.
-Various replication algorithms have been proposed to achieve availability.
-This work tries to find an algorithm that has desirable performance properties for an event store.... "
+  - Maintaining copies of the data on multiple nodes...

-The following subsections describe replication use cases and the challenges in these particular cases.
+The following subsections describe replication use cases and the challenges in these particular cases, before outlining relevant replication protocols.

 \todo{Do we really need an own subsection to explain distributed systems?}

 ### Distributed Systems

+\todo{Rephrase}
+\todo{Newly introduced words in italic?}
+\todo{Glossary?}

 A distributed system is a collection of autonomous computing elements that appears to its users as a single coherent system [@steen2007distributed].

-\todo{Rephrase}

-"To achieve availability and horizontal scalability, many modern distributed systems rely on replicated databases, which maintain multiple replicas of shared data [@liu2013replication].
-Depending on the replication protocol, the data is accessible to clients at any of the replicas, and these replicas communicate changes to each other using message passing."

-To achieve high availability and horizontal scalability, many modern distributed systems rely on replicated databases that maintain multiple replicas of shared data [@liu2013replication].
-Depending on the replication protocol, the data is accessible to clients at each of the replicas, and these replicas communicate changes to each other using message passing.
+To achieve this behavior, such a system needs to offer certain levels of _availability_, _consistency_, _scalability_ and _fault-tolerance_; therefore, many modern distributed systems rely heavily on replicated data stores that maintain multiple replicas of shared data [@liu2013replication].
+Depending on the replication protocol, the data is accessible to clients at any of the replicas, and these replicas communicate changes to each other using message passing.

-A distributed database therefore is a distributed system designed to provide read/write access to data.
+Thus, a distributed database is a distributed system that provides read and write access to data.
+Replication in these databases takes place to varying degrees: from simple replication of metadata and current system state to full replication of all payload data, depending on the requirements and characteristics of the system.

+(TODO microsrvices)s
+In complex distributed systems, there are multiple replicated services working together with different availability and consistency characteristics.
+Ensuring that these systems and services can work together reliably is the topic of service orchestration - which then needs to be replicated, too - (TODO camunda ref of raft) which is not discussed in this work.

 Example use cases for replication in distributed systems are large-scale software-as-a-service applications with data replicated across data centers in geographically distinct locations [@mkandla2021evaluation], applications for mobile devices that keep replicas locally to support fast and offline access, key-value stores that act as a book keeper for shared cluster meta data [@] or social networks where user content is to be distributed to billions of other users, to mention a few.
+- TODO ticket reservation system
 - TODO distributed kv store
 - TODO social network replication (see fb research paper)